This is DFI

 |

-Cheryll Olson-Collins, Administrator The Division of Administrative Services and Technology provides support services to the department through its administration of the agency’s budget, personnel, procurement, and information technology services.
-Division of Administrative Services and Technology Organizational Chart |
+Mike Trepanier, Administrator The Division of Administrative Services and Technology provides support services to the department through its administration of the agency’s budget, personnel, procurement, and information technology services. |

 Division of Banking

-Mike Mach, Administrator The Division of Banking regulates and supervises state-chartered banks and consumer financial service industries under statutory Chapters 220 through 224.
-In addition to chartering and regularly examining state banks, the division licenses loan companies, mortgage bankers, mortgage brokers, loan originators, collection agencies, community currency exchanges, sales finance and adjustment service companies, sellers of checks, insurance premium finance companies and credit services organizations.
+Kim Swissdorf, Administrator The Division of Banking regulates and supervises state-chartered banks, savings institutions and consumer financial services industries under statutory Chapters 214, 215 and 220 through 224.
+In addition to chartering and regularly examining state banks, the division licenses loan companies, mortgage bankers, mortgage brokers, loan originators, collection agencies, community currency exchanges, sales finance and adjustment service companies, sellers of checks, insurance premium finance companies, payday lenders, and credit services organizations.
 It also regulates auto dealers' installment sales contracts.
-The division investigates applications for expanded banking powers, new financial products, and interstate bank acquisitions and mergers. |
+The Division investigates applications for expanded banking powers, new financial products, and interstate bank acquisitions and mergers.
+The Division of Banking also administers the Wisconsin Consumer Act, which resolves consumer complaints and advises consumers and lenders regarding their rights and responsibilities under consumer law. |

 |